johnmorrow/pk/README.md

 # fieldx -- a field extraction utility

-Do you use lots of shell pipelines and find yourself choosing between using _cut_ or _awk_ to select columns from input? _fieldx_ is designed as a middle-ground tool; flexible enough to handle variable numbers of delimiters, fixed format files, quoted or escaped delimiters and more.
+Do you use lots of shell pipelines and find yourself choosing between _cut_ and _awk_ to select columns from input? _fieldx_ is designed as a middle-ground tool; flexible enough to handle variable numbers of delimiters, fixed format files, quoted or escaped delimiters and more.